eo-training/eo-training.github.io/nov-2021-mileage-reinbursements.md

 - RETURN: 12 miles for returning election materials (Home to polling place to return location to home = 18 miles, Home to polling place to home = 6 miles, Net travel = 12 miles)
 - TOTAL: 20 miles eligible for reimbursement at <span>$</span>0.56/mile = <span>$</span>11.20 total reimbursement

-Here is an example for an **Absentee Ballot Collector** who only returned election materials:
+Here is an example for a **Collector Officer** who only returned election materials:
 - PICKUP: n/a
 - RETURN: 12 miles for returning election materials (Home to polling place to return location to home = 18 miles, Home to polling place to home = 6 miles, Net travel = 12 miles)
 - TOTAL: 12 miles eligible for reimbursement at <span>$</span>0.56/mile = <span>$</span>6.72 total reimbursement